joshuk/joshee-jekyll/_work/josh.ee.md

 A few examples of this would be:

-* Lazy-loading all of the videos on the site, whilst also including a regular version in a <noscript> tag for users with JS turned off.
+* Lazy-loading all of the videos on the site, whilst also including a regular version in a &lt;noscript&gt; tag for users with JS turned off.
 * Using a media property when importing certain styles to only load animations for users on a device with a mouse cursor and _prefers-reduced-motion_ set to _no-preference_
 * Automatically switching the site to dark mode for users with _prefers-color-scheme_ set to _dark_ (I'll go into this a bit more in a sec)